landrysik/autotrol-esphome/README.md

 > [!WARNING]
 > the disassembly is bit destructive as the casing is glued/ultrasonically welded.
 At the end you will need to glue it back together

 Use plastic prying tools + picks to slide between two parts of the plastic.
-Continue around the edge - you will need to use a bit of force to break the plastic welds
+Continue around the edge - you will need to use a bit of force to break the plastic welds.
+Few drops of isopropyl alcohol seems to help with the separation.

 ![Prying the case open](/images/opening.jpg)